Garie Beach to Era Beach Coastal Walk

 How to Get There

 Driving to Garie Beach is very easy.
-Once you’re in the Royal National Park, turn into Garie Road from Sir Bertram Stevens Drive and drive all the way to the car park and picnic area at the end of that road (see map location).
+Once you’re in the Royal National Park, turn into Garie Road from Sir Bertram Stevens Drive and drive to the car park and picnic area at the end of that road (see map location).

 To park your car at Garie Beach, you do need to pay the $12 Royal National Park access fee.
 You can pay this at the booth on Garie Road or otherwise at the booth closer to the entrance to the national park.

-If the car park is full, which does tend to happen on warm sunny days, you can either park on the overflow section (check for signs) or further up on the side of Garie Road.
+If the car park is full, which tends to happen on warm sunny days, you can park on the overflow section (check for signs) or further up on the side of Garie Rd.

 Garie Beach picnic area